nrishabh/AARC-Simple-Sign-Language-Interpreter/README.md

  ## Future Scope

- This project is aimed at novice developers, trying to figure out their way around OpenCV and image matching.
+ We are currently novice developers in the field of Computer Vision, trying to figure out their way around OpenCV and image matching.

- It can be improved upon to have multiple images under different lighting conditions for the same character, support for more characters and a better prediction algorithms (perhaps using machine learning, deep learning techniques).
+ It can be improved upon to have multiple images under different lighting conditions for the same character, support for more characters and a better prediction algorithms (perhaps using better image processing and deep learning techniques).